Last updated on May 10th, 2018 at 12:37 pm

-Two weeks ago Google announced it will start treating security of the website as one of the ranking signals.
+Two weeks ago Google announced it will start treating the security of the website as one of the ranking signals.
 It was revealed that Google was running a series of test in the last few months, aimed at understanding the impact secure websites have on the search experience.
 Encouraged by the positive results, Google decided to introduce HTTPS as a ranking component.

 What is HTTPS and why secure websites matter

 In scientific terms HTTPS (Hypertext Transfer Protocol Secure) is a communications protocol for secure communication over a computer network, with especially wide deployment on the Internet.
-An easier way to describe it is that it encrypts the data passed between your browser and the actual website, protecting privacy of any action or information you share with this site.
+An easier way to describe it is that it encrypts the data passed between your browser and the actual website, protecting the privacy of any action or information you share with this site.
 HTTPS is widely used by financial institutions, online payment systems and other websites where private information is shared.

 Google promised to publish detailed best practice recommendations in the upcoming weeks.
 To make the adoption of secure protocols easier, they’ve shared a few basic tips: